 Despite several attempts of restoration and reanimation the theatre never made it back to its former glory.
 Today, it is generally closed to the public, and can only be visited during guided tours.

-The Art Nouveau design excellence of this place burst through at every corner: the sleek wardrobe area with its decorated wooden panels and beautiful tiles, the breathtaking grand hall crowned by a glass chandelier, the gallery boasting delicate paintings and leaf ornaments.
+At every corner, the Art Nouveau design excellence of this place bursts through: for example in the sleek wardrobe area with its decorated wooden panels and beautiful tiles, in a glass chandelier crowning a breathtaking grand hall, and in the gallery boasting delicate paintings and leaf ornaments.

-Wagner had meticulously applied his Jugendstil design concept, from layout and colour scheme through to the design of every single tile and door knob.
+From layout and colour scheme through to the design of every single tile and door knob Wagner had meticulously applied his Jugendstil design concept.

 The fact that the theatre badly needed restoration added even more magic.